 - In the era of cloud computing, what attribute of software applications that are tested using load tests do you consider as the most important?

+You can hardly prepare for every possible technical question you may get in your interview.
 These questions will vary from company to company, and unless you know your job, unless you understand performance testing, you will struggle with your answers to them.
 Contrariwise, if you know the job, you will manage to answer most technical questions.

 The situation differs when we speak about personal and behavioral questions–the first two stages of the interview process.